devrosch/sciformats/examples/vanilla-js-web-lazy/README.md

-# Examples - Web
+# Examples - Vanilla JS Web Lazy

-An example application that reads scientific files and prints the contents in the browser.
+An vanilla JavaScript example application that reads scientific files and prints the contents in the browser.
 Uses sf_js for reading scientific data formats.
+The application allows selecting files and if the format is recognized shows their content.

+This example demonstrates how to read data lazily, loading only the file contents into memory that are required for parsing a given section of a file.
+This suitable for reading large files but requires a web worker and cannot run in the main thread.

 ## Prerequisites